MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

     :::column-end:::
 :::row-end:::

-By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications, app like integration and offline support.
+By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications, app-like integration and offline support.
 At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.
 Best of all, you can update your app by simply updating your web server code.

 ## PWAs on Microsoft Edge (Chromium)

 When you build a *Progressive Web App* targeting web standard APIs, your application can be deployed across platforms and devices and take advantage of the device specific capabilities as available.
-PWAs in Microsoft Edge (Chromium) are completely standards based from a web platform perspective and enable users to install the app directly from within the browser without the need for Store based deployment or registration.
-Desktop PWAs are supported on any of the platforms Microsoft Edge (Chromium) is available, including Windows 7, Windows 10 and Mac OS.
+PWAs in Microsoft Edge (Chromium) are completely standards-based from a web platform perspective and enable users to install the app directly from within the browser without the need for Store-based deployment or registration.
+Desktop PWAs are supported on any of the platforms Microsoft Edge (Chromium) is available, including Windows 7, Windows 10, and Mac OS.
 Other benefits include:

 *   Applications can be installed directly from within the browser via the "Install" icon in the navigation bar.